-Hold coffee mornings, which offer the opportunity for peer support and information exchange.
+Hold ”Café & Co.” get-togethers in local cafés, , which offer the opportunity for peer support and information exchange.
 They also offer participants the opportunity to try out venues they might not have the knowledge or confidence to try on their own.
-A by-product of these coffee mornings is the spread of awareness amongst café and restaurant owners in the area.
+A by-product of these “coffee mornings” is the spread of awareness amongst café and restaurant owners in the area.

 Set up classes where a blind or partially sighted person requires individual or small group tuition.
-For example, ballroom dancing lessons and creative writing workshops.
+For example, Pilates, ballroom dancing and creative writing workshops.